Free, safe & static email

 AWS SES

-Start with claiming the email adress you want you email to be forwarded to in the AWS Simple Email Service (SES) portal.
+Start with claiming the email address you want you email to be forwarded to in the AWS Simple Email Service (SES) portal.
 Hit “Create Identity”, then Email address.
 You will receive an email, hit the link and your Identity (=email) should quickly show up as Verified.
 You will also have to verify your domain if you have not done so already, which is a bit more tricky.
 This is done by again hitting “Create Identity”, but this time add a domain.
 Verifying your domain is done by adding a few DNS records to your hosted zone.
 If your domain is registered with AWS Route 53, AWS can automatically configure these records.
 You can view these in Route 53 under hosted zones.
 If you host your domain name at another provider, you can just add the domain name, after which you will be forwarded to a page where you will find three DKIM CNAME records.
 They will look something like this and you will have to add them to your DNS records manually.

 Type Name Value